-- 3. Executive Committee.
-A standing committee consisting of the Chair and Vice- Chair of the Board, the Chair of each standing committee and two at-large members of the Board elected by the Board. - 4.
-Claims Committee (Liability).
-A standing committee consisting of no less than three (3) directors and any other person(s) appointed by the Board shall be charged with the duty and responsibility of (a) reviewing and authorizing all payment of Settlements which exceed a Member Entity's deductible or upon request by the ABAG or Member Entity and (b) establishing a Defense Counsel list. - 5.
-Actuarial Selection Committee (Liability).
-A standing committee consisting of no less than three (3) directors and any other person(s) appointed by the Board shall be charged with the duty and responsibility of: - (a) issuing a Request for Proposals for an Actuarial Consultant, as defined in the Agreement, to annually set total Program Premium (Liability) and allocate total Program Premium (Liability) among the Member Entities.
+3. Executive Committee.
+A standing committee consisting of the Chair and Vice-Chair of the Board, the Chair of each standing committee and two at-large members of the Board elected by the Board.
+The Executive Committee may exercise all powers of the Board necessary to further the timely and orderly conduct of business, except it may not

+- (a) set premiums, - (b) select or remove officers or legal counsel to the Corporation, - (c) borrow money, or - (d) amend these Bylaws or the Risk Coverage Agreement.

+4. Claim Committee (Liability).
+A standing committee consisting of no less than three (3) directors and any other person(s) appointed by the Board shall be charged with the duty and responsibility of:

+(a) reviewing and authorizing all payment of Settlements which exceed a Member Entity's deductible or upon request by the ABAG or Member Entity,

+(b) establishing a Defense Counsel list, and

+(c) hearing the initial appeal on all staff determinations of coverage for, and settlement of, a third party claim against a Member.

+5. Actuarial Committee (Liability).
+A standing committee consisting of no less than three (3) directors and any other person(s) appointed by the Board shall be charged with the duty and responsibility of:

+(a) issuing a Request for Proposals for an Actuarial Consultant, as defined in the Agreement, to annually set total Program Funding (Liability) and allocates total Program Funding (Liability) among the Member Entities (Actuarial Report).
 The committee may issue a separate Request for Proposals for, or in the same Request for Proposals require, an Actuarial Consultant to serve any other purpose required under the Agreement or as determined by the Board of Directors.
-The committee shall review all proposals submitted and recommend the selection of an Actuarial Consultant to the Board of Directors. - (b) reviewing applications for admission into the ABAG PLAN.
-The committee shall review all applications submitted and recommend the approval or denial of an application to the Board of Directors. - 6.
-Program Committees.
-Excepting the Liability Program for which the Board of Directors shall act as the Program Committee (Liability), a Program Committee for each Program comprised of one representative and one alternate representative of each Program Participant shall be formed and charged with the following responsibilities: - (a) implementing the Program; - (b) setting policy for expansion of, or modification to, the Program; - (c) setting the Program Premium based on actuarial evidence and advice;

-- (d) establishing and implementing claims adjusting, claims management, risk management and loss control guidelines for the Program; - (e) amending the Program Memorandum based on legal or actuarial evidence of the soundness of such amendments; - (f) establishing and implementing criteria for admission, withdrawal or expulsion of Program Participants to or from the Program and for cancellation of coverage; and - (g) causing true, correct and current copies of the Memorandum and written procedures to be attached to these Bylaws as Appendices.
+The committee shall review all proposals submitted and select an Actuarial Consultant for the Board of Directors.
+The committee shall have oversight of the preparation of the annual Actuarial Report.

+(b) evaluating excess insurance, reinsurance, stop loss insurance and other third party risk transfer mechanisms for compatibility with PLAN Program goals, cost effectiveness and security.

+(c) recommending yearly Program Funding based on the Actuarial Report and the PLAN Funding Policy.

+(d) recommending amendments to the Program Memorandum based on legal or actuarial evidence of the soundness of such amendments.

+6. Risk Management Committee.
+A standing committee consisting of no less than three (3) directors and any other person(s) appointed by the Board shall be charged with the duty and responsibility of:

+(a) reviewing and making recommendations to the Board for risk management programs, including but not limited to, voluntary and mandatory program changes in Member activities, and restrictions on coverage,

+(b) reviewing and making recommendations to the Board on applications for admissions, expulsion, withdrawal notices and proposals for cancellation, including but not limited to, the terms and conditions under which such admissions, withdrawals, expulsions and cancellations are implemented.

+7. Finance Committee.
+A standing committee consisting of no less than three (3) directors and any other person(s) appointed by the Board shall be charged with the duty and responsibility of:

+(a) reviewing and making recommendations to the Board on the results of the PLAN's annual financial audit,

+(b) reviewing and making recommendations to the Board regarding the PLAN's investments and Investment Policy.